 - Ancient Greek Art

 - Ancient Roman Art

 - Overview of Classical Composers from Vivaldi to Prokofiev

-The Ancient Art & the Orchestra study is part of Harmony Fine Arts Logic Stage Plans geared for 5th through 8th grade, so perfect for my two.
-Here’s a little info from Barb’s lovely site regarding the Logic Stage Plans:
+The Ancient Art & the Orchestra study is part of ARE An ARTiST Fine Arts Logic Stage Plans geared for 5th through 8th grade, so perfect for my two.
+Here’s a little info from Barb regarding the Logic Stage Plans:

 I love that these plans are incredibly flexible in their offerings and choices throughout the complete study.

 We alternate between learning about composers, instruments of the orchestra and listening to famous symphonic works that are already pretty familiar to my gang, but still enjoyed and discussed with much enthusiasm after each listen.

 On a different day we will read about a particular work of ancient art, look at artifacts online or watch a video showcasing particular works that were discovered from ancient times.